skittleson/DoCodeThatMatters/src/src/posts/004-software-lessons.md

 ## Iterate

 Code that lasts can take more than one go. **Write code like an essay.
-First one is sloppy but works.
-The editing is where the magic comes together.**
+First one works but the editing is where the magic comes together.**

 ---